unbounce/directory-snapshot/README.md

 # directory-snapshot

-Given any directory, reads all files into memory so that it can be serialized as a snapshot ([Jest](https://github.com/facebook/jest) or [Ava](https://github.com/avajs/ava)).
+Given any directory, reads all source files into memory so that it can be serialized as a snapshot ([Jest](https://github.com/facebook/jest) or [Ava](https://github.com/avajs/ava)).
 Useful for testing tools that write to the file system.